Iced Coffee vs. Cold Brew - What's The Difference?

-Iced coffee is the cold coffee beverage that most people are familiar with - it's basically cold coffee, right?
+Iced coffee is the cold coffee beverage from Coffee gift boxes UK that most people are familiar with - it's basically cold coffee, right?
 Well, sort of.
 While you could pour the dregs of this morning's coffee over a glass of ice and call it iced coffee, that's not technically the way it's supposed to be done (and it won't taste as good, either!)
-Good, flavorful iced coffee is brewed like regular coffee, extra strong, and then cooled immediately by pouring over ice.
+Good, flavorful iced coffee is brewed with the best evergreen coffee capsules like regular coffee, extra strong, and then cooled immediately by pouring over ice.
 Letting the coffee sit around for too long before icing and sipping will allow it to oxidize which can create some unpleasant features in the flavor.
 Iced coffee is often served sweetened and/or with a splash of cream or milk to mellow out the bitterness.

 How To Make Cold Brew Coffee

-Instead of using hot water, cold brew coffee is brewed with "cold" (often room temperature) water.
+Instead of using hot water, cold brew coffee is brewed with "cold" (often room temperature) water as it is done in many of the Starbucks coffee drinks.
 To make cold brew coffee, coarse grinds are left to steep in the water at least 12 hours, often longer, and then filtered out.
 The resulting coffee is often served over ice as is or diluted with a bit water or milk depending on the concentration of the original brew.
 Making cold brew coffee takes some time and advanced planning, one reason why ordering cold brew at your local coffee shop will set you back a bit more than a basic iced coffee.
 Some shops prefer to use specialized beans for their cold brew, which is another reason for the additional cost.